 First Up provides support and professional development for the ECE field through:

-- Career Pathway support for Apprenticeship programs that facilitate success in obtaining an Associate’s or Bachelor’s degree in ECE.
+- Learn and Earn programs that facilitate success in obtaining an Associate’s or Bachelor’s degree in ECE.
 First Up provides support with employer recruitment, mentoring, support with on-the-job learning competencies, on-site coaching, competency alignment and Institute for Higher Education support;

 - Offering a comprehensive Strength-Based Coaching Model and Leadership Development trainings to build capacity and support amongst the ECE field;

 - College-credit-bearing coursework that lays the foundation for a self-guided degree pathway with a Pennsylvania College or University.
 Students can earn up to 9 college credits to matriculate into an associate’s degree, and;

 - PQAS and ACT 48 certified Professional Development offerings to build knowledge and best practice skills of early childhood professionals to build upon their instructional practices, interactions with children, encourage family engagement and professional growth based on the specific needs of the professional.

 Contact Caroline Campana to learn more about First Up’s Career Pathway opportunities.